Noddy (character)

+Noddy is a fictional character created by English children's author Enid Blyton.
+He is depicted as a wooden toy with a childlike view of the world.
+He resides in the fictional setting of Toyland, where he works as a taxi driver.
+Noddy is known for driving a yellow car with red decals, and is depicted with a variety of supporting toy characters, including Big Ears, a brownie who is Noddy's best friend, and Mr. Plod, the local policeman.

-Noddy is an English character created by English children's author Enid Blyton.
-Noddy first appeared in a book series published between 1949 and 1963, illustrated by the Dutch artist Harmsen van der Beek from 1949 until his death in 1953, after which the work was continued by Peter Wienk.
+Noddy first appeared in a book series published between 1949 and 1963, illustrated by the Dutch artist Harmsen van der Beek from 1949 until his death in 1953, after which the work was continued by Mary Brooks, Robert Lee, Robert Tyndall and Peter Wienk.
 Television shows based on the character have run on British television since 1955.